What is the Youth Peer Leadership Program?

 The Youth Peer Leadership program aims to help young kids and teens who are at risk of being witnesses, perpetrators, and victims of violence in the community.

 In early 2016 MJE teamed up with two schools in order to increase the participants of the program and assist more at risk youth.
-Partnerships consisted of Mildred middle school and Codman Academy
+Partnerships consisted of Mildred Avenue K-8 School and Codman Academy Charter Public School.

 Our main targets are preteens and teens heading into high school ages 13-18